Pearson-Higher-Ed/design/c/email/v1.0.0-beta.1/index.md

       * __Signature__

-      * __Divider__ separates the body text from the footer.
+      * __Divider__ separates the body from the footer.

       * __Footer__ contains standard Pearson information.
-It must include customer support information and copyright text.
+You must follow the copy provided in the templates, but if you need to add more information in the footer, place it between the divider and the current copy.

       * __Button__ is the primary call to action.